Nailing legal considerations for 24/7 coworking space

 This paragraph ensures that your members have an insurance that covers stolen or damaged items in the coworking space.

 It is important to put all these aspects in the membership agreement to be protected against liability when something happens in the coworking space.

 It can be helpful to have house rules in addition to the membership agreement to ensure that everybody is aware of these rules.
 Otherwise problems can occur, especially in the kitchen or with pets.
-Examples can be found here and here.

-Your house rules should cover the following topics.
+All in all, your house rules should cover the following topics.